| | |

 ROAST PUMPKIN

-I like to roast pumpkins.
-First, I wash the pumpkin and I slice it into thick more manageable pieces (step 1).
-You can line the baking sheet with parchment for an easy clean up.
-Bake the pumpkin until the flesh is very soft, not just fork tender (step 2).
+Process is simple: wash, slice, bake.
+First, I wash the pumpkin, and I slice it into thick, more manageable pieces (step 1).
+You can line the baking sheet with parchment for an easy cleanup.
+Bake the pumpkin at 400°F (200°C) until the flesh is very soft, not just fork-tender (step 2).

 Sliced pumpkin on a baking sheet lined with parchment.

-Keep baking the pumpkin until you can easily tear the pumpkin flesh with the fork (steps 1-3).
-It takes about an hour or so.
+Keep baking the pumpkin until you can easily, with much effort, tear the flesh with the fork (steps 1-3).
+It takes about an hour.

 Hand holding a fork stuck in a cooked pumpkin.